-- 5.1 Records will be kept of the following: - absences - details of return-to-work interviews and opinion of OH Advisor, where applicable - results of any health surveillance tests carried out - 5.2 All records will be treated as being confidential.
+- 5.2 All records will be treated as being confidential.
 While some records may be kept in individuals' personnel files, certain other records may be required to be retained by an OH Advisor.
 All record keeping will be under the direction of an OH Advisor. - 5.3 All OH records, or copies thereof, will be held for a period of 40 years from the date of the last entry made in them.